bentley-historical-library/bhl-ead-importer/README.md

 The custom importer does the following:

+  1. Does some basic cleanup (with commas, spaces, etc.).
-  1. Creates digital object titles---when they don't exist in the EAD---based on the parent archival object's title and date(s) so that records import.
+  2. Creates digital object titles---when they don't exist in the EAD---based on the parent archival object's title and date(s) so that records import.
-  2. Imports index entries with their values and reference texts within the same index item, rather than splitting them into separate items.
+  3. Imports index entries with their values and reference texts within the same index item, rather than splitting them into separate items.
+  4. Makes a rights statement using the content from the Conditions Governing Access note, normalizing the restriction end date.

 These customizations are specific to version 1.1.2 of ArchivesSpace and may not work with later versions.